efjimm/Cellulator/README.md

 ### Logical Operators

-- `and` Returns it's first operand if it is false, otherwise returns it's second operand.
+- `and` Returns its first operand if it is false, otherwise returns its second operand.
-- `or` Returns it's first argument if not false, otherwise returns it's second operand.
+- `or` Returns its first argument if not false, otherwise returns its second operand.
 - `!` Logical not.
-Returns either 0 or 1 depending on the truthiness of it's operand.
+Returns either 0 or 1 depending on the truthiness of its operand.

 Note that due to the `and`/`or` operators returning their arguments instead of a true/false value they can be used like conditionals.
 For example, `A0 > B0 and "Greater" or "Not greater"` will